nic-starke/nsmp/doc/NSMP - Protocol Description.md

 ## Frames

-[Sync Byte] [Header] [Data (optional)] [Padding]

-## Sync Byte

-The sync byte used to separate messages in the stream.
+COBS framing is used to separate messages in the stream - 0x00 represents the end of a message.

-If no escape sequence is used then the parser interprets it as a sync byte.
-If there is an escape sequence (stuffing byte) then the parser interprets it as data in the message.
+[0x00] [Header] [Data (optional)] [Padding]

+## Frame Delimiter

+The byte value 0x00 is used to indicate the end of a frame, therefore it can be referred to as the frame delimiter.
+Any zero bytes in the data are encoded using COBS.

+### Why not use a start and end byte?

+COBS encoding is relatively simple, and has a deterministic decoding algorithm.

 ## Header